jbmusso/grex/README.md

 ####idRegex (default: false)

-This can remain as false ids are numbers.
-If the id is not a number (i.e. alpha-numeric or string), but passing parseFloat() test, then idRegex must to be set.
-This property will enable grex to distinduish between an id and a float expression.
+This can remain as false, if IDs are number.
+If IDs are not numbers (i.e. alpha-numeric or string), but still pass parseFloat() test, then idRegex must be set.
+This property will enable grex to distinguish between an ID and a float expression.

 ```e.g.
 g.setOptions({ host: 'myDomain', graph: 'myOrientdb', idRegex: /^[0-9]+:[0-9]+$/ });